JSCDTSS/Book-finder/README.md

 ## 27-11

-show message when no results found show margin on modal
+show link to book
+hide password on password field

 create an admin account for Mick